eteran/c-vector/README.md

 	int main(int argc, char *argv[]) {

 		/* this is the variable that will store the array, you can have
 		 * a vector of any type!
+For example, you may write float *v = NULL,
-NULL will have a size and capacity of 0.
+		 * and you'd have a vector of floats :-).
+NULL will have a size
-		 * additionally, vector_begin and vector_end will return NULL on
+		 * and capacity of 0. additionally, vector_begin and vector_end will
-		 * a NULL vector.
+		 * return NULL on a NULL vector.
 		 */
 		int *v = NULL;